-I once asked my boss and my mentor Frederick J. McCoy, how he measured something on the face.
+When I was a resident in training, I once asked my boss and my mentor Frederick J. McCoy, how he measured a facial proportion.
 His answer was ‘scientifically by eye.’
 Fred was a master of Kansan one-liners.
-When asked, whilst sitting with him on the terrace at the Mission Hills Country Club, drinking a wild Turkey Mint Julip, whether he played golf often, he said “regularly, once a year.”.

-Plastic surgeons talk endlessly about divine proportions and the golden number (see below) otherwise known as ‘Phi’ (approximately 1.618) as well as the Fibonacci Sequence.
-The rule of thirds and fifths divides the face vertically into thirds and horizontally into fifths.
+Plastic surgeons talk about facial aesthetics in terms of divine proportions and the golden number (see below) otherwise known as ‘Phi’ (approximately 1.618) as well as the Fibonacci Sequence.
+The rule of thirds and fifths divides the face into thirds vertically and horizontally into fifths.
 Every artist from Giotto to Gauguin knows these proportions.

-We know that the angles of your mouth are supposed to line up with the inside edge of your iris and the alar (nostril) edges with the inner angle (medial canthus) of the eye.
-The distance between the medial canthus and outer (lateral) canthus should equal the distance between the two eyes.
-Too close together and you look like Prince Charles.
+From an ideal aesthetic point of view, the angles of your mouth should align with the inner edge of the iris and the alar (nostril) edges should align with the inner angle (medial canthus) of the eye.
+The distance between the medial canthus and outer (lateral) canthus should equal the distance between the two inner canthi.
+Too close together and you may look like Prince Charles.

 I am not saying that these observations are irrelevant.
 Every resident and every plastic surgeon should know and understand them.
 Although, I am not too sure about remembering the ‘nasal length to nasal projection ratio’.
 But these facts and observations fall short of an understanding of facial aesthetics.

-The face is not symmetric.
+However, the face is not symmetric.
 It cannot be summarized and analyzed by measurement alone.
-Hence the phrase to ‘measure scientifically by eye.’
+There is a certain beauty in the asymmetry.
+Most models do not have symmetrical faces.
+Hence the reason to ‘measure scientifically by eye.’

 The Fibonacci Sequence